 The next set of challenge to the industry is the advent of Fire Engineering - Performance Based Designs.
 International Standards on this subject are being developed and finalized (emanating from various existing guidelines) as the design aspects represent a dynamic and constantly evolving process.
-Although Malaysia is already well exposed to Performance Based Designs with a number of buildings approved based on such principles, the inadequacy of local experts needs to be addressed.
+Although Malaysia is already well exposed to Performance Based Designs with a number of buildings approved based on such principles, the inadequacy of local experts needs to be addressed by the Fire Engineering fraternity.